coveo/cli/packages/create-atomic/templates/README.md

 ### CDN

 By default, the project installs the latest major Atomic version, v1, to allow types and more advanced customizations.
-[Coveo Headless](https://www.npmjs.com/package/@coveo/headless) is also bundled with Atomci and accessible at `@coveo/atomic/headless`
+[Coveo Headless](https://www.npmjs.com/package/@coveo/headless) is also bundled with Atomic and accessible at `@coveo/atomic/headless`

 When running, the app will use the Atomic Coveo CDN with the deployed v1, at [https://static.cloud.coveo.com/atomic/v1/](https://static.cloud.coveo.com/atomic/v1/atomic.esm.js).